-Mark Herring wins Democratic nomination to seek third term as Va. attorney general
+Mark Herring wins Democratic nomination to seek a third term as Va. attorney general

 But Virginia’s Democratic voters, who historically have been risk averse, sided with Herring, 59, who is one of the most experienced and well-known Democratic politicians in the state.

 “Jones ran an effective campaign against extremely difficult odds.
 It’s always tough to beat an incumbent,” said University of Mary Washington political science professor Stephen Farnsworth.
-“Herring has spent years building up the kind of record needed to win a Democratic primary and that’s one of the key reasons that he prevailed.”
+“Herring has spent years building up the kind of record needed to win a Democratic primary, and that’s one of the key reasons that he prevailed.”

 Herring initially did not plan to run for another term for attorney general.

 He announced a candidacy for governor in 2018, but dropped the bid last year before Democratic heavyweight and former governor Terry McAuliffe announced he was interested in running for the state’s top office.
-McAuliffe won Tuesday’s primary for governor.
+McAuliffe won Tuesday’s gubernatorial primary.

-Herring also was challenged by a scandal in 2019, where it was revealed he darkened his face to look like a rapper during a college party in 1980 shortly after attacking Northam for his own blackface scandal.
+Herring also was challenged by a scandal in 2019, where it was revealed shortly after he attacked Northam for his blackface scandal that Herring had darkened his face to look like a rapper during a college party in 1980.
 Herring apologized for the incident.

 During the primary, Herring pitched himself as the “people’s lawyer,” touting how he won the nation’s first injunction on the Trump administration’s ban on travelers from a handful of Muslim-majority nations, defended the Affordable Care Act and expanded in-state college tuition to young people who were brought to this country illegally as children.